All Episodes

 They're just trying to poke a finger in his eye and everybody else's eye, and they want this country royaled.

-They want the country hating Iraq, they want him not the country not liking this guy, they want this guy to be thought of as an ingrate and a traitor.
+They want this guy to be thought of as an ingrate and a traitor.

-We've installed him and now he won't even agree with us.
+We've installed him, and now he won't even agree with us.

 What does self-determination mean?

-We went over there and we set up uh a circumstance where the Iraqi people could elect whoever they wanted and run their country as they wish.
+We went over there and we set up a circumstance where the Iraqi people could elect whoever they wanted and run their country as they wish.

 We did not impose anything on them.

-Now they're doing it, and all of a sudden that's bad.
+Now they're doing it, and all of a sudden, that's bad.

-All of a sudden that stinks.
+All of a sudden, that stinks.

-Here's the bottom line for this poor guy.
+Here's the bottom line for this poor guy: he is besieged over there.

 He is surrounded by Iran.